jahedprince/trailblaze/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.
+All Rights Reserved.
+This project is protected by copyright law and may not be used, modified, or distributed without express permission from the author - see the [LICENSE.txt](LICENSE.txt) file for details.

+© [Jahed Prince]